elucian/bee/syntax/structure.md

 driver main:

-** This is a single line comment pass; !this statement does nothing
+** This is a single line comment pass; // does nothing
 ...
 ** Other statements
-over. !end of driver main
+over. // end of main

 *******************************************************************
 ** This is the old style boxed comment, used for matrix printers **